uryelah/ao-kanji/README.md

 **Run it locally**

-1. Make sure you have [node installed](https://nodejs.org/en/download/) in you local environment.
+1. Make sure you have [node installed](https://nodejs.org/en/download/) in your local environment.

 2. Download or clone this repository